section-engineering-education/engineering-education/content/articles/firebase-nine-and-above-with-react-native/index.md

 ![homepage](/engineering-education/firebase-nine-and-above-with-react-native/home-page.jpg)

-Add some todos, and your screen should be similar to:
+Add some todos, and your screen should look similar to:

 ![home-page-with-todos](/engineering-education/firebase-nine-and-above-with-react-native/home-page-with-todos.jpg)